Charles Fox (cricketer): Cricket

-He went on to play regularly for Kent until 1893, making 74 first-class appearances for the side before playing his final county matches in 1893.
-As an amateur who did not need to work, he was able to play regularly throughout the season and was a valuable all-rounder for the Kent side.
+He went on to play regularly for Kent until 1893, making 74 first-class appearances before playing his final county matches in 1893.
+As an amateur who did not need to work, he was able to play regularly throughout the season and was a valuable all-rounder.
 As well as his matches for Kent, he appeared in first-class matches for the Gentlemen of England in 1888, for the South against the North in 1889 and 1891, and for CI Thornton's XI in 1890.
-In the same year he captained a Hurst Park Club side in a victory against the touring Australians, Fox top scoring in his side's first innings with 31 runs.
+In the same year he captained Hurst Park Club in a victory against the touring Australians, Fox top scoring in the first innings with 31 runs.
 (Note: This was the only match that Hurst Park played which has been given first-class status.)

 Fox scored a total of 2,147 first-class runs and took 46 wickets.
 Despite his reputation in club cricket, he failed to score 500 runs in any of his first-class seasons.
 His only first-class century, a score of 103 runs, was made against Nottinghamshire at Tonbridge in July 1891―an innings which Cricket magazine praised as "a most brilliant display of sound and judicious batting", noting that he did not give a chance during the innings.
 He scored a further six half-centuries, all for Kent, and took five wickets in an innings three times, twice in 1889―including his best bowling analysis of five wickets for 21 runs taken against Surrey at Blackheath―and once in 1890.
 His Wisden obituary described him as a batsman with "plenty of hitting power" who was, at times, "a very fast scorer" as well as "a useful bowler―keeping a good length and using his head well―and a splendid field".
 Despite this, Fox is considered to have "not ... taken cricket too seriously".
 In 1891 he was one of Kent's not out batsmen in a match again Sussex at Hove at lunch but did not complete his inning, returning late from lunch having been lunching with a widow.